quantumchunks/quantumchunks.github.io/qcomputing/basics/index.md

 \end{pmatrix}
 $$

-These two representation are considered equal.
+These two representations are considered equal.

 ## Inner product and normalization
 Now, the elements of the state vector $$c_1$$ and $$c_2$$ cannot be any numbers as they are limited by the *normalization* condition.